 No easily measured proxy was found for estimating benthic food chain support for fish.
-Furthermore, analyses showed that both species (i.e., Sheephead and Black perch) were needed to obtain a reasonable estimated of the food chain support index.
-However, the number of fish collected at each of the three reefs could be reduced from 75-100 of each of two species to 40-50 individuals of each species without severely compromising the ability to evaluate this performance standard (Appendix 1; Table S4).
+Furthermore, analyses showed that both species (i.e., Sheephead and Black perch) were needed to obtain a reasonable estimate of the food chain support index.
+However, the number of Sheephead and Black perch collected at each of the three reefs can be reduced from 100 of each species to 25 of each species without severely compromising the ability to evaluate this performance standard